Chia-Network/chialisp-web/docs/ref-opcodes.md

 ## Definitions

-* **Value** - We use value to mean an abstract value like `1` (an integer), `0xCAFE` (a byte string), or `"hello"` (a string).
-Values are represented by atoms in the CLVM.
+* **Value** - We use value to mean an abstract value like `1` (an integer), `0xCAFE` (a byte string), `"hello"` (a string) or `(sha256 (q "hello"))` (a program).
+Values are represented by CLVM Objects.
+* **CLVM Object** - The internal representation of atomic values, programs, lists and trees in the CLVM.
+A CLVM Object can be a cons pair, or an atom.
-* **Atom** - The internal representation of a Value in the CLVM.
+* **Atom** - The internal representation of any value in the CLVM that is not a cons pair.
 Atoms are immutable and have two properties: a sequence of bytes, and a length, in bytes.
 Atoms are untyped.
 Any value allowed by the syntax of CLVM Code is representable by an atom, including nil.
 * **nil** - nil is a special built in value.
 The syntax for nil is `()`.
-It is used in the right cell of the last cons pair of a list to signal the end of the list. nil is also used in all contexts where the boolean `false` might be used in other languages.
+Nil is used in the right cell of the last cons pair of a list to signal the end of the list. nil is also used in all contexts where the boolean `false` might be used in other languages.
 For example, as the first argument of the `if` opcode.
 * **cons pair** - This type of CLVM Object contains an ordered pair of CLVM Objects.
-* **CLVM Object** - The internal representation of values, programs, lists and trees in the CLVM.
-A CLVM Object can be a cons pair, or an atom.
-* **List** - A linked list of cons pair, each containing a CLVM Object in the left cons pair, and the next cons pair in the right cell.
-The final cell contains nil in its right cell.
-When all of the left cons pairs in a list hold an atom, the list is called a "flat list".
-When some of the left cells xxx in the list hold cons pairs in their left cells, the "list" becomes a binary tree.
+* **List** - A singly linked list can be formed of linked cons pairs, each one containing a CLVM Object in its left cell, and the next cons pair in the chain in its right cell.
+The final cons pair contains nil in its right cell, ending the list.
+When all of the cons pairs in a list hold an atom in their left cell, the list is called a "flat list".
+When cons pairs are allowed to hold other cons pairs in their left cells, the "list" becomes a binary tree.
-* **Function** - A program that can be evaluated, and a name.
-The name of a function is used to look up the function definition, which is its compiled program.
-The name is an atom that is assigned at the time of definition.
-This part of the documentation is concerned only with predefined, builtin functions: Opcodes.
+* **Function** - A function in the CLVM is either a built-in opcode, or a user-defined program.
+User defined functions are covered in [User Defined Functions](language.md#user-defined-functions).
 * **Operator** - Opcode.
-* **Program** - In the context of the Chia blockchain a program is the compiled, in-memory representation of the program text, which is a binary tree whose internal nodes are cons pairs, and whose leaf nodes are atoms.
+* **Program** - In the context of the Chia blockchain a program is the compiled, in-memory representation of the program text.
+A program is a binary tree whose internal nodes are cons pairs, and whose leaf nodes are atoms.
 The textual representation of a clvm program can also be referred to as a program.
 * **Opcodes** - These are built-in functions
+* **Tree** - A binary tree can be formed from cons pairs and atoms by allowing the right and left cells of a cons pair to hold either an atom, or a cons pair.
+Atoms are the leaves of the tree.
+* Function Parameter - In the program `(+ (q 1) (q 2))`, the quoted atoms `1` and `2` are parameters to the operator `+`
+* **Treearg** - These are program arguments passed in from outside the program.
+They are referenced by integers.
+See [pathargs](vm.md#pathargs).
+* **Argument** - Outside the context of the CLVM, the term "argument" can mean "program argument" (the "argv" of the C language, for example), or "function argument", among other things.
+Because of this potential confusion, we avoid using the term "argument" in this document.
+The context is especially important considering the way in which CLVM programs look up their program arguments.
+See [pathargs](vm.md#pathargs).

+Nil does not name a function.
+It is an error to evaluate nil as a function.

+A CLVM program must have an unambigious definition and meaning, so that Chia block validation and consensus is deterministic.
+Programs are treated as Merkle trees, which are uniquely identified by the hash at their root.
+The program hash can be used to verify that two programs are identical.

 Nil does not name a function, and it is an error to evaluate nil as a function.